Three Persons Die of Lassa Fever in Rivers - THISDAYLIVE

 Ernest Chinwo in Port Harcourt

-Addressing journalists wednesday in Port Harcourt, the acting Permanent Secretary, Ministry of Health, Dr. Chinwe Atata, however, advised members of the public not to panic as the state government is doing everything to contain the spread of virus.
+Addressing journalists in Port Harcourt Wednesday, the acting Permanent Secretary, Ministry of Health, Dr. Chinwe Atata, however advised members of the public not to panic as the state government is doing everything to contain the spread of virus.

-Atata advised members of the public to continue with all the necessary preventive measures under the circumstances, describing Lassa fever as an acute Viral Haemorrhagic illness caused by the Lassa virus.
+Atata advised members of the public to continue all necessary preventive measures under the circumstances, describing Lassa fever as an acute Viral Haemorrhagic illness caused by the Lassa virus.

-According to her, “You will recall that few days ago, I briefed you on a number of suspected cases that were being investigated in the state.
+She said: “You will recall that a few days ago, I briefed you on a number of suspected cases that were being investigated in the state.
 We have received preliminary confirmation that three of the samples tested positive to Lassa virus.

-“The Rivers State Public Health Emergency Operation Centre (EOC) had earlier commenced pro-active effort to contain the outbreak.
+“The Rivers State Public Health Emergency Operation Centre (EOC) had earlier commenced proactive effort for containment of the outbreak.

 “So far, all hands are on deck for facility decontamination, line-listing, presumptive prophylaxis and surveillance to ensure public health safety and security.